gatech-genemark/ProtHint/README.md

 * `threads`
 * `YAML`

+Core module `Thread::Queue` needs to be updated to a version `3.11` or higher.

-These modules are available at CPAN and can be installed with
+These modules are available at CPAN and can be installed/updated with

-    cpan MCE::Mutex threads YAML
+    cpan MCE::Mutex threads YAML Thread::Queue

 ### Python dependencies